-- A6.5 Where passengers have booked assistance in advance through Passenger Assist that, because of service disruption, is no longer valid, operators must set out how they will contact passengers and make alternative arrangements (such as re-booking assistance).
-Operators must also provide details of arrangements for assisting disabled people when disruption occurs with no advance warning. - A6.6 Operators must set how they will make reasonable efforts to provide, wherever possible, reasonable replacement facilities that are accessible when the level of accessibility of facilities at a station is less than that normally provided (e.g. as a result of the breakdown, alteration or removal of facilities).
-Guidance on provision of information during disruption is set out in section A2.3. - A6.7 Operators must also set out how they will ensure assistance is provided to disabled people at stations and on trains in the event of an emergency, including any relevant training given to staff.# - A6.8 Operators are not expected to provide details about their plans for dealing with a range of specific emergencies.
+- those passengers to provide information on the use of rail replacement services, discuss the individual needs and preferences of those passenger and make appropriate alternative arrangements (such as re-booking assistance).
+Operators must also provide details of arrangements for assisting disabled people when disruption occurs with no advance warning. - A6.5 Operators must set how they will make reasonable efforts to provide, wherever possible, reasonable replacement facilities that are accessible when the level of accessibility of facilities at a station is less than that normally provided (e.g. as a result of the breakdown, alteration or removal of facilities).
+26 Guidance on provision of